 Meanwhile, if your dog was enjoying your attention whilst doing something right and you deprive him or her of that attention the moment he or she starts doing something wrong, he instantly senses the reaction and makes the connection between his misbehavior and the deprivation of attention.
 He is inclined to correct the behavior, in order to regain your attention.
 These things work particularly well if the dog you are trying to train is still young.

-What you mustn’t do, however, especially in Tempe is to hit the dog as a form of punishment/correction: the simple reason being that the dog won’t understand that being hit is a form of ‘punishment.’
+What you mustn’t do, however, especially in Peoria is to hit the dog as a form of punishment/correction: the simple reason being that the dog won’t understand that being hit is a form of ‘punishment.’
 Rather, the hit pooch will assume that you are just being violent to him or her.
 If the dog keeps on doing things like running to the road or messing up neighbors stuff, you’d be better advised to find ways of restraining his movements, rather than hitting him.

 Patience as a key to success in the training of dogs

 You won’t be successful in dog training unless you are patient.
 You have to keep it in mind that it takes dogs some time to pick ideas that seem too simple to us as humans.
 There are people who have this misconception that you can only be successful in dog training if you are ‘tough.’
 On the contrary, this is one of those endeavors where kindness and the ‘soft approach’ seem to work better than the tough Spartan approach to training.